 As fellow students, peer tutors have a deep understanding of Reed’s approach to academics.
 Tutors are available on a drop-in basis for biology, chemistry, economics, physics, math, modern languages, statistics, and writing.
 Tutors collaborate with students to talk through a particularly difficult problem set, offer feedback on lab reports, ponder questions about course materials, or share a fresh perspective on a concept that’s just out of reach.
 In addition to drop-in tutoring, students can meet with individual tutors for up to an hour per week in most subjects.
 Tutors have been recommended by their professors and are trained to help with Reed’s challenging coursework.
 Cooperative learning is a cornerstone of the Reed education; this is such a popular resource that many tutors have been tutored themselves.

 Individual academic coaching by academic support staff gives students a chance to develop goals and improve the skills needed for college success.
 Coaching allows students to explore strategies related to study skills, learning styles, time management, test anxiety, procrastination, writing, quantitative skills development, and academic stress.
 Students can consult with staff to develop personalized strategies for success from their first Humanities 110 paper to the oral defense of their thesis.

-In collaboration with faculty advisers, staff members also provide assistance to students in the pursuit of advanced studies in graduate or professional school.
+In collaboration with faculty advisers, staff members also provide assistance to students in the pursuit of fellowships and advanced studies in graduate or professional school.